Shubham-code-lab/git/README.md

 - git commit will commit changes to the repository from staging area `git commit` //will open vim or text editor to input message //To configure to use vs code instead of vim for longer message //https://git-scm.com/book/en/v2/Appendix-C%3A-Git-Commands-Setup-and-Config
   `git commit -m "my message"`
-  `git commit -a -m "message"` //stage all and commit with message `git commit -m "message" -m "description"`
+  `git commit -a -m "message"` //stage all and commit with message //not add untracked file `git commit -am "message"`
+  `git commit -m "message" -m "description"`

 **Amending Commits**